HS-7799/ASH-language/README.md

 ﻿## ASH-language
- ASH stands for Ayman, Saad and Hamza members of the team building this project.
+ ASH stands for Ayman, Saad and Hamza members of the team that built this project.

  This is a school project for the language theory and compilation module.